harvester/docs/docs/vm/create-vm.md

 | disk   | A disk disk will expose the volume as an ordinary disk to the VM.                              |
 | cd-rom | A cd-rom disk will expose the volume as a cd-rom drive to the VM.
 It is read-only by default.  |

-A volume's [Storage Class](../advanced/storageclass.md) can be specified when adding a new empty volume; for other volumes (such as VM images), the `Storage Class` is defined during image creation.
+A volume's [StorageClass](../advanced/storageclass.md) can be specified when adding a new empty volume; for other volumes (such as VM images), the `StorageClass` is defined during image creation.

 ![create-vm](/img/v1.2/vm/create-vm-volumes.png)